This document specifies the ORIGIN frame for HTTP/2, to indicate what origins are available on a given connection.

 As a result, clients opting not to consult DNS ought to employ some alternative means to establish a high degree of confidence that the certificate is legitimate.
-For example, clients might skip consulting DNS only if they receive proof of inclusion in a Certificate Transparency log [RFC6962] or they have a recent OCSP response [RFC6960] (possibly using the “status_request” TLS extension [RFC6066]) showing that the certificate was not revoked.
+For example, clients might skip consulting DNS only if they receive proof of inclusion in a Certificate Transparency log [RFC6962] or if they have a recent Online Certificate Status Protocol (OCSP) response [RFC6960] (possibly using the "status_request" TLS extension [RFC6066]) showing that the certificate was not revoked.

 The following algorithm illustrates how a client could handle received ORIGIN frames:

 The ORIGIN frame allows a server to indicate for which origins a given connection ought be used.
-The set of origins advertised using this mechanism is under control of the server; servers are not obligated to use it, or to advertise all origins which they might be able to answer a request for.
+The set of origins advertised using this mechanism is under control of the server; servers are not obligated to use it or to advertise all origins that they might be able to answer a request for.

 For example, it can be used to inform the client that the connection is to only be used for the SNI-based origin, by sending an empty ORIGIN frame.
 Or, a larger number of origins can be indicated by including a payload.

-Generally, this information is most useful to send before sending any part of a response that might initiate a new connection; for example, Link header fields [RFC8288] in a response HEADERS, or links in the response body.
+Generally, this information is most useful to send before sending any part of a response that might initiate a new connection; for example, "Link" response header fields [RFC8288], or links in the response body.

 Therefore, the ORIGIN frame ought be sent as soon as possible on a connection, ideally before any HEADERS or PUSH_PROMISE frames.

-However, if it’s desirable to associate a large number of origins with a connection, doing so might introduce end-user perceived latency, due to their size.
-As a result, it might be necessary to select a “core” set of origins to send initially, expanding the set of origins the connection is used for with subsequent ORIGIN frames later (e.g., when the connection is idle).
+However, if it's desirable to associate a large number of origins with a connection, doing so might introduce end-user-perceived latency, due to their size.
+As a result, it might be necessary to select a "core" set of origins to send initially, and expand the set of origins the connection is used for with subsequent ORIGIN frames later (e.g., when the connection is idle).

-That said, senders are encouraged to include as many origins as practical within a single ORIGIN frame; clients need to make decisions about creating connections on the fly, and if the origin set is split across many frames, their behaviour might be suboptimal.
+That said, senders are encouraged to include as many origins as practical within a single ORIGIN frame; clients need to make decisions about creating connections on the fly, and if the Origin Set is split across many frames, their behavior might be suboptimal.

-Senders take note that, as per Section 4, Step 5 of [RFC6454], the values in an ORIGIN header need to be case-normalised before serialisation.
+Senders take note that, as per Section 4, Step 5, of [RFC6454], the values in an ORIGIN header need to be case-normalized before serialization.